Denomination Effect A trial was conducted with 75 women in China ... | Channels for Pearson+

 1

-Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis is that the proportions of women spending money are the same for both groups: H₀: p₁ = p₂.
-The alternative hypothesis is that the proportion of women spending money is smaller for the group given the single large bill: H₁: p₁ < p₂.
+Step 1: Define the null and alternative hypotheses.
+The null hypothesis (H₀) states that the proportion of women spending money is the same for both groups: p₁ = p₂.
+The alternative hypothesis (H₁) states that the proportion of women spending money is smaller for the group given the single large bill: p₁ < p₂.

-Step 2: Calculate the sample proportions for each group.
-For the group given the single large bill, the sample proportion is p̂₁ = 60/75.
-For the group given smaller bills, the sample proportion is p̂₂ = 68/75.
+Step 2: Identify the sample proportions and sample sizes.
+For the group given the single large bill, the sample size is n₁ = 75, and the number of women who spent money is x₁ = 60, so the sample proportion is p̂₁ = x₁ / n₁.
+For the group given smaller bills, the sample size is n₂ = 75, and the number of women who spent money is x₂ = 68, so the sample proportion is p̂₂ = x₂ / n₂.

-Step 3: Compute the pooled proportion (p̂) under the null hypothesis.
-The formula for the pooled proportion is: p̂ = (x₁ + x₂) / (n₁ + n₂), where x₁ and x₂ are the number of successes (women who spent money) in each group, and n₁ and n₂ are the sample sizes of each group.
+Step 3: Calculate the pooled proportion.
+The pooled proportion (p̂) is calculated as: p̂ = (x₁ + x₂) / (n₁ + n₂).
+This is used because the null hypothesis assumes the proportions are equal.

 Verified video answer for a similar problem: